Shipping Household Goods to Vietnam: Customs Cleared, Delivered to Your Door

 • A general insurance company

-• A specialist broker
+• A specialist marine or cargo broker

-Note: Our insurance is charged as a small percentage of your declared shipment value.
+• Swift Cargo’s own insurance program — charged as a small percentage of your declared shipment value

 Visa requirements for moving to Vietnam